 Most people that end up buying reviews online do so because they didn't start with their reputation management program early enough and got caught out in the cold.
 While buying reviews is frowned upon, it's done all the time.
 Even the President has millions of fake twitter followers.
 If you start early, your online presence should be strong enough to withstand some bad reviews now and then, and you won't need fake reviews.
 It's the unprepared online brands that get hurt.

-Take Control Early
+Control Reputation Early

 Taking the reins early on is necessary if you’re going to cultivate a positive presence.
 Take advantage of the blank slate afforded you by being a new business and take the time to develop a brand reputation management strategy that sets you up for success.